thekrprince/portfolio/README.md

 # Portfolio

-Created the new portfolio which has almost all the professional details about me.
+Created my new portfolio containing all the professional details about me.

 ## Tech Stack